natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

 This lab is created to give you some kind of understanding on how to deploy fullstack (sort of) application that can be accessible via the network.
 You will then deploy both the web application and the HTCPCP server and sniff the packets exchanged using Wireshark.

 > [The base code for project was originally taken from here](https://jamesg.blog/2021/11/18/hypertext-coffee-pot/), refactored, styled and adapted with more functionalities added to suit our learning experience in the lab.
-Special thanks to CSE TAs Cassie and Ryan for the inspiration, ideas, and contribution to create this lab.
+Special thanks to 2023 CSE TAs Cassie and Ryan for the inspiration, ideas, and contribution to create this lab.

 ### System requirements

-You need Python 3.10 or above (with `pip`) to run this project, and Wireshark (or equivalent) installed in your system.
+You need **Python 3.10** and `pipenv` to run this project, and Wireshark (or equivalent) installed in your system.
 You are free to use any CLI or GUI based network protocol analyser.
 The latter is recommended for beginners.
 The rest of this lab is written with the assumption that you used **Wireshark**.
 Other equivalent network protocol analyser should have similar functionalities.

 ### Source Code